ModusCreateOrg/ardugo/README.md

     # Modus ArduGo
-ArduGo is an implementation of a board for playing the game of Go.
+Inspired by [Evade](https://moduscreate.com/blog/announcing-evade-our-first-arduboy-game/), ArduGo implements a board for playing the game of Go.
 It is designed to run on the Arduboy game console.

 The board has nine columns and rows, which is the right size for learning to play Go, and for fitting into the Arduino's limited resources.